 Ideally, once 4 years have passed since the assessment year in question, the concerned authority cannot pass the order of rectification.
 However, one must note that 4 years is computed from the end of the fiscal year in which the taxpayer in question sought an order of rectification.

 If an order is set aside or revised, one should count the 4 years from the fresh order date and not necessarily from the original order’s date.
 Suppose at any time a taxpayer makes an application for rectifying a mistake in a tax record.
-In that case, the concerned authority can either amend such order or deny the claim within 6 months of receiving such an appeal.
+In that case, the concerned authority can either amend such an order or deny the claim within 6 months of receiving such an appeal.

 Regardless, taxpayers must note that any potential rectification that may enhance assessment, increase tax liability or reduce tax refund can only be made after the concerned authority issues a notice to the deductor or the taxpayer about its intention.
 Other than that, it may also provide a reasonable opportunity to present their view.